Ximerva/A2S-Migrator/README.md

 ├── extractor.py      # Script to extract songs from Anghami using Selenium ├── migration.py      # Script to find songs on Spotify and create the playlist ├── requirements.txt  # Project dependencies
-├── config.ini.example # Template for the configuration file
+├── config.ini        # Template for the configuration file
 └── README.md         # This file
 ```